Zenara

 Two modules, one coherent system.

-Assess and Monitor have fundamentally different jobs - Assess is dense and scannable for the minutes before a visit, Monitor tracks outcomes over time and makes PHQ-9 and GAD-7 trends readable rather than buried in a spreadsheet.
+Assess and Monitor have fundamentally different jobs — Assess is dense and scannable for the minutes before a visit, powered by Assist's AI to surface suggested diagnoses and catch clinicians up on patient history.
+Monitor tracks outcomes over time and makes PHQ-9 and GAD-7 trends readable rather than buried in a spreadsheet.
 The design system had to serve both: shared tokens and components that adapt across different information densities and interaction patterns, one coherent product.

 SELECTED WORK